machnevegor/PUM-VKBot/README.md

 # PUM-VKBot
 Bot with a schedule and ebooks for PUM

-The SM_TECHNOLOGY community created VKbot for PUM.
+The SM_TECHNOLOGY community created VK-bot for PUM.
 Now you don't need to worry about your schedule and carry textbooks with you - our bot will do it for you)

 # Authors of the project: